Christian manliness: Jesus Christ and St Paul

 Jesus Christ is considered by Christians to have been a perfect embodiment of manliness.
-Thomas Hughes book, The Manliness of Christ, attempts to enunciate the "manly" attributes of Christ's ministry.
+Thomas Hughes' book, The Manliness of Christ, attempts to enunciate the "manly" attributes of Christ's ministry.
 The apostle Paul is often seen as a prime example of Christian manliness.

-Complementarianism as a component of Christian manliness
+Complementarianism as a component

 Complementarianism is the functional differentiation between a husband and wife, with the man as the spiritual "head."
 The notion of male headship is most commonly found in the Epistles of St Paul.
-The Puritan Matthew Henry summarised the position: “Women were created from the rib of man to be beside him, not from his head to top him, nor from his feet to be trampled by him, but from under his arm to be protected by him, near to his heart to be loved by him.”
+The Puritan Matthew Henry summarised the position: "Women were created from the rib of man to be beside him, not from his head to top him, nor from his feet to be trampled by him, but from under his arm to be protected by him, near to his heart to be loved by him."